Scott Helman: Early life

-Born and raised in Toronto, Helman graduated in 2013 from Earl Haig Secondary School.
+Born and raised in a Jewish family in TorontoToronto, Helman graduated in 2013 from Earl Haig Secondary School.
 He says his parents were very supportive of his music career.
 He got a guitar for his 10th birthday, and stated that by the time he was 14 he wanted to be a professional musician.
 At 15 years old, he signed a development deal with Warner Music Canada, where he began writing sessions with writers such as Simon Wilcox and Thomas "Tawgs" Salter.

 Career

 In 2014, Helman announced the release of the track "Bungalow" as the first single from his debut EP Augusta.
 He later toured with Tegan and Sara, Shawn Mendes, Walk Off the Earth, and Vance Joy.

 Since the May 2017 release of his full-length album Hôtel De Ville, Helman has toured and released the singles “Kinda Complicated,” “Ripple Effect,” and the gold-certified "PDA".

 In February 2018, as part of CBC Music's Junos 365 Sessions, Helman performed the Tragically Hip's song "Bobcaygeon" as a tribute to Gord Downie.

 In mid-2018, Helman was invited to open for Vance Joy's five Canadian tour dates and his European tour.
 In advance of the European tour, Helman released "Hang Ups," followed by a remix featuring Spanish singer Blas Cantó.

 In 2019, Helman toured the United States, opening for Dean Lewis.

-In 2020, Helman released his album NonSuch Park with new songs to spark this career.
+In 2020, Helman released his second album NonSuch Park (SA).
 He also talks about his grandfather's inspiration on his album.

 In 2021, Helman was a panelist for Canada Reads, an annual "battle of the books" competition, defending Two Trees Make a Forest by Jessica J Lee in a series of debates that took place on CBC radio.

 In 2024, Helman formed his own independent label, Fo Fum Records, and released the EP Augusta 10, a tenth anniversary celebration release of his 2014 EP.
 The single "Somewhere Sweet", a long-time fan favourite in concert, featured a music video directed by Ben Knechtel.

+In 2026, Helman announced the release of a new single, "Faith in Humanity", with his third album to be titled Pipsqueak.
+He followed it up with "Mr. Record Label", a true-to-life satire about being signed to a major label record deal.